uwnrg/minotaur-cpp/CONTRIBUTING.md

 Forgetting to initialize a member is a source of undefined behavior bugs which are often extremely hard to find.

-### Always Use Namespaces

-There is almost never a reason to declare an identifier in the global namespace.
-Instead, functions and classes should exist in an appropriately named namespace or in a class inside of a namespace.
-Identifiers which are placed in the global namespace risk conflicting with identifiers from other libraries (mostly C, which doesn't have namespaces).

 ### Use the Correct Integer Type for Standard Library Features

 The standard library generally uses `std::size_t` for anything related to size.
 The size of `size_t` is implementation defined.